travelgateX/documentation-site/content/distribution/file-loads/masters/hotel-info.md

 It is an incremental load, so bear in mind these considerations:

-* If a meal plan exists then it is updated.
+* If a hotels exists then it is updated.

-* If a meal plan does not exist then it is created.
+* If a hotel does not exist then it is created.

-* Existing meal plans that are not referenced are not removed.
+* Existing hotel that are not referenced are not removed.

-* If an existing meal plan has to be removed from system then you have to contact with TravelgateX.
+* If an existing hotel has to be removed from system then you have to contact with TravelgateX.

-* If there is any problem with a meal plan's information then it is omitted (and logged) but the load continues.
+* If there is any problem with a hotel's information then it is omitted (and logged) but the load continues.

 </br>

 ## Specifications

-* File name: **`Master_HotelInfo.csv`** or **`Master_Portfolio.csv`**
+* File name: **`Master_HotelInfo`**.

 * Each line represents a resource for a hotel.